 The following presents contemporary artists and figures of note, an antidote to the perception that everything current is decadent.

-The Point of Great Civilisation
+An Introduction: The Point of Great Civilisation

 Contemporary Russian painter.